How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 **Digital photo frame usage:**

-Set up in the living room and play a slideshow of family photos, including newborn photos.
+It is set up in the living room and displays a slideshow of family photos, including newborn photos.

 It's also perfect for starting a conversation when guests come over.